Since it’s Devil’s night, Oct 30th, and just before Halloween, cottagemixtape.com is going to take a look at the Top 10

 Satan worshippers?
 Probably not, Crüe and particularly, Nikki Sixx gravitated to the dark imagery and saw it as a means to shock and terrify parents, and conversely, thrill kids.
 Hence the inclusion of the pentagram on everything: the Shout At The Devil original album cover and inner sleeve; on Tommy Lee’s drum kit for the “Looks That Kill” video that flies off onto the witch’s shield; also the burning pentagram left in their place at the end if the video.
 However, they more or less dropped these theatrics after strange events started occurring, including (alleged) floating knives and forks at Nikki’s place.
 Eventually, it began to lose its edge, and they set their sights higher for mainstream success (e.g. ballads).
 In the hilarious clip below, Nikki Sixx and Vince Neil play “devil’s advocate” with the title.
 That it is “Shout at the Devil” not Shout “with“ the Devil, with Vince Neil giving his 2 cents on standing in the middle of the pentagram to protect yourself from evil. lol

 1. The Rolling Stones – “Sympathy For The Devil“

-“Please allow me to introduce myself I’m a man of wealth and taste”, sounds like the rhetoric of certain “stable” politicians but these are the opening lines to The Rolling Stones’ “Sympathy For the Devil”.
+“Please allow me to introduce myself I’m a man of wealth and taste”, sounds like the rhetoric of a certain “stable” politician, but these are the opening lines to The Rolling Stones’ “Sympathy For the Devil”.
 An iconic song from an iconic group, that is still played on rock radio often to this day.
-Here the devil is in depicted as being in attendance throughout these different violent acts in history, well more than in attendance but a instigator.
-It is a universal message that “the devil” is war, it is greed, it is corruption and government coos, but more than that it is lives in the hearts and actions of men.
-The Devil is not horns, and pitchforks (like the one Brian Jones is holding above).
+Here the devil is depicted as being in attendance, throughout different violent revolutionary periods periods in history.
+Well, more than “in attendance” but is pictured as an instigator and contributor to the violence (e.g. riding a tank).
+Here, the “devil” is war, it is “greed”, it is “political corruption and government coos”, but more than that it is lives in the hearts and actions of men.
+The “devil” is not horns, and pitchforks (like the one Brian Jones is holding above) but something more profound.